allenai/beaker-cli/docs/multistage-experiments.md

 In this example, the `merge` task depends on the results of the `count-1`, `count-2`, and `count-3` tasks.
 The count tasks are executed in parallel and the merge task runs automatically once they complete.

-This example uses two blueprints:
+This example uses two images:
 1. `example/wordcount`: Counts all words in the `/input` directory and produces a `word_count` metric.
 2. `example/merge-wordcount`: Sums the `word_count` metrics in the `/input` directory.